Johanna Braddy: Career

 In 2013, Braddy was cast opposite Constance Zimmer and Shiri Appleby in the Lifetime dark comedy-drama, Unreal.
 The series premiered on June 1, 2015 with positive reviews from critics.
 Also in 2015, Braddy was cast as a series regular in the ABC thriller Quantico along with Priyanka Chopra, Yasmine Al Massri, Graham Rogers, Jake McLaughlin and Aunjanue Ellis.

 Personal life

-Braddy married her co-star from Video Game High School, Josh Blaylock, on November 11, 2012.
-Near the end of June 2015, Braddy confirmed their divorce via Twitter, though the exact date of their divorce is unknown.
+Braddy began dating her Video Game High School co-star Josh Blaylock after shooting the first season, having first met during the auditions.
+They got engaged on May 1, 2012 and married on November 11, 2012.
+After two years of marriage they divorced sometime between late 2014 and early 2015.

 Braddy began dating her Unreal co-star, Freddie Stroma, in the summer of 2015.
 Braddy and Stroma became engaged in May 2016 and married on December 30, 2016, in Atlanta, Georgia.